-Many people use clear plastic sheet as an alternative to glass for many different reasons.
+Many people use clear plastic sheets as an alternative to glass for many different reasons.
 It might be to take advantage of the low weight of plastic compared to glass, or for safety reasons but even where practicality is the chief concern there may still be a need for the aesthetic of glass to be maintained.

 Clear plastic is often used as a glazing material in boat windows, insulating secondary glazing, greenhouses, aquariums, car windows, roof lights and many more applications where something stronger or lighter than glass is required.
 Plastic sheeting is also suitable for these uses because of its resilience and the little amount of maintenance it requires – even in high moisture or marine environments it will not warp and retains its surface finish.